-Most companies doing business globally have to contend with the unique cultural, and technical dynamics of sales and marketing in the Chinese markets.
-If your brand is just starting out in the market, there is a steep learning curve to wrestle with.
-If you’ve been doing business in China for a while, marketing teams still have to develop a culture of measurement and learning and make data-driven decision in order to keep up with a rapidly maturing and evolving environment.
+Most companies doing business globally have to contend with the unique cultural and technical dynamics of sales and marketing in the Chinese markets.
+If your brand is just starting out in the market, you’ll be facing a steep learning curve.
+Even if you’ve been doing business in China for a while, marketing teams still have to develop a culture of measurement and learning and make data-driven decisions to keep up with a rapidly maturing and evolving environment.

-For some, it goes without saying that China offers huge opportunities!
+For some, it goes without saying that China offers huge opportunities.
 But in case you were wondering, here are a few proof points.
 CB Insights recently published a report listing the 37 diverse Chinese companies that reached billion-dollar valuations in 2018.
-While not all of these will survive, it goes to show the size of the opportunity for both direct-to-consumer brands, as well as B2B brands supplying both domestic and foreign brands doing business in China.
+While not all of these will survive, it goes to show the size of the opportunity for both direct-to-consumer brands and B2B brands supplying both domestic and foreign brands doing business in China.

-China is on track to become the world’s largest economy as it positions itself to take over the current largest economy, the US.
-As China shifts its focus from being a manufacturing and labor supplier, to an a world-class innovator, it will continue on its journey to global growth nation.
-Understanding how to establish a presence in China, and profit and navigate this huge and unique market is critical to both B2B and B2C brands.
+China is on track to become the world’s largest economy as it positions itself to overtake the current largest economy, the US.
+As China shifts its focus from being a manufacturing and labor supplier to being a world-class innovator, it will continue on its journey to global growth.
+Understanding how to establish a presence in China and to profit and navigate this huge and unique market is critical to both B2B and B2C brands.

 Deploying online marketing in China requires a unique set of skill sets.

-I’ll start with the obvious — your brand’s website has to be in Chinese.
-Be aware that if you’re doing business in other markets in the region such as Hong Kong or Taiwan, there are preferences when it comes to the use of Traditional Mandarin vs Simplified Chinese.
-Doing business in China also means being aware and sensitive to the regional geo-political nuances of the perceptions and relationship between mainland China, Hong Kong China, and Taiwan.
+Having said that, I’ll start with the obvious: your brand’s website has to be in Chinese.
+Be aware that, if you’re doing business in other markets in the region, such as Hong Kong or Taiwan, there are preferences when it comes to the use of Traditional Mandarin vs. Simplified Chinese.
+Doing business in China also means being aware and sensitive to the regional geopolitical nuances of the perceptions and relationships among mainland China, Hong Kong China, and Taiwan, China.
 One size doesn’t fit all.

-Global marketing operations often require consolidating functional practices in one location in order to drive cost efficiencies.
-But the marketing “game” in China is played by a whole different set of rules — both technical as well as cultural and demographic.
-Your usual experienced, and senior marketing talent will not have the knowledge and experience needed to succeed in China unless they are a) native Chinese or b) have already gone through the learning curve and have extensive experience in the Chinese markets.
+Global marketing operations often require consolidating functional practices in one location to drive cost efficiencies.
+But the marketing “game” in China is played by a whole different set of rules — technical as well as cultural and demographic.
+Your usual experienced and senior marketing talent will not have the knowledge and experience needed to succeed in China unless they a) are native Chinese or b) have already gone through the learning curve and have extensive experience in the Chinese markets.

-From a technical point of view, operating brand or ecommerce website comes with significant challenges a non-native systems or development talent won’t usually know how to navigate.
+From a technical point of view, operating a brand or e-commerce website comes with significant challenges non-native systems or development talent won’t usually know how to navigate.
 As a marketing leader, your product launch and marketing timelines can get thrown into disarray if you don’t plan for and appropriately resource your teams to address the inevitable issues that can come up.
 Here are 4 high level website challenge areas to watch for.

 - You must host your website in China.
-Without this, can’t secure an ICP Beian License from the Chinese authorities.
-This is a “must do” in order to reach the lighting fast download speeds Chinese consumers and business stakeholders expect from the web.
-With more than 668 million people currently use their smartphone to browse, book, buy and transfer money, fast downloads and responsive mobile-centric design are required.
+Without this, you can’t secure an ICP Beian License from the Chinese authorities.
+This is a “must do” in order to reach the lighting-fast download speeds Chinese consumers and business stakeholders expect from the web.
+With more than 668 million people currently using their smartphones to browse, book, buy and transfer money, fast downloads and responsive mobile-centric design are required.
 Every little detail about publishing in China is important, and missing one can result in challenging technical problems.

-- Forget about YouTube: switch to Youku.
-Video is a strong medium for showcasing products and engaging with target audiences, but to reach the Chinese markets, brands have to deliver video with fast download speeds, and beware of unreliable western services blocked within China.
+- Forget about YouTube: use a local provider.
+Video is a strong medium for showcasing products and engaging with target audiences, but to reach the Chinese markets, brands have to deliver video with fast download speeds and beware of unreliable Western services blocked within China.

-With Google services blocked within China, online marketing delivery teams must question every established western “best practice” and commonly used tools, to ensure effective delivery.
-Services like Google Analytics, tag management, tracking database, and other tools must be sourced within China or double checked to ensure its not being blocked or causing significant issues.
+With Google services blocked within China, online marketing delivery teams must question every established Western “best practice” and commonly used tools to ensure effective delivery.
+Services like Google Analytics, tag management, tracking database, and other tools must be sourced within China or double-checked to ensure they’re not being blocked or causing significant issues.

 E-commerce in China

 With its huge population, it makes sense that China is the world’s largest e-commerce market.
-Unlike western markets with many strong players, Chinese e-commerce is dominated by the domestic platforms such as Alibaba’s Taobao, TMall, and JD.com.
+Unlike western markets with many strong players, Chinese e-commerce is dominated by a small number of domestic platforms such as Alibaba’s Taobao, TMall, and JD.com.
 Global brands looking to sell direct to consumers or customers within China must usually establish a presence in one of those.

-Three-quarters of the B2C market goes to only two platforms – JD.com and TMall.
-With no other global ecommerce player gaining significant market share in China, using the local platforms remains the most effective method to sell directly to Chinese online consumers.
+Three-quarters of the B2C market goes to only two platforms: JD.com and TMall.
+With no other global e-commerce player gaining significant market share in China, using the local platforms remains the most effective method to sell directly to Chinese online consumers.
 For brands focused on eCommerce, the common Western approach of building a direct relationship with your target customer might not work in this market, and a partnership with one of the big players should be carefully considered.

-Setting aside the technical aspects of China marketing operations, China marketing is best approached by selecting key target markets within China, and adjusting as needed.
+That said, focus is also important.
+China is not a single, unified market.
+China marketing is best approached by selecting key target markets within China and adjusting as needed.